SebastiaanJohn/knn-memory-clipcap/blogpost.md

 In particular, the last frame baseline was introduced to evaluate if the model effectively utilizes its memory to generate meaningful captions, given that it contains information from prior frames, including the clip's various stages.
 This would help identify the utilization of long-range dependencies in the MemClipCap model.
 Additionally, we conducted experiments with different batch sizes, comparing the original batch size of 40 with a smaller batch size of 5.
 This allowed us to observe any possible impact the batch size might have on the model's performance, helping to identify the optimal batch size for the task.

+## Evaluation
+In order to evaluate our MemClipCap model for the given video captioning task, we employed several captioning evaluation metrics.
+Similar to the original ClipCap paper, we validated our results with the widely used evaluation metrics BLEU[^papineni2002bleu], METEOR[^denkowski2014meteor], and ROUGE-L[^lin2004rouge].
+Concerning BLEU, we used the BLEU-1, BLEU-2, BLEU-3, and BLEU-4 variants, which measure the n-gram precision of the generated captions compared to the ground truth captions.

+The original ClipCap paper also utilized the CIDEr score.
+However, this metric cannot be used since it requires multiple ground truth captions per video clip, which the ActivityNet Captions dataset does not provide.

 # Results & Discussion
 <!-- Results of your work (link that part with the code in the jupyter notebook) -->